 - Proof of your right to work in the UK (a passport for UK/EU nationals or a work visa; again, we will need to see originals and we will keep a copy).

 - A satisfactory Enhanced DBS check (or Police ‘Certificate of good conduct’ if resident outside the UK); we will apply for this on your behalf but will need to see the original of 3 forms of ID (e.g. passport, birth certificate, driving licence etc).
-We can accept existing Enhanced DBS Disclosure Certificates as long as they are dated within 18 months and we see the original.
+We can accept existing Enhanced DBS Disclosure Certificates as long as they are dated within the last 3 months.

 Once we have all this documentation and your signed contract we will send you our Employee Handbook and some other information/advice on what you need to do before you start work.

 If we have not been able to see original documents or certificates, you must present these to us on arrival at camp.
 Copies will be kept on file.